rafaeldomi/bashbd/README.md

 # [1.
 BashDB.
 What is it?](#bashdb)
 BashDB is a DBMS writeten entirely in bash.
 Once there are a huge number of DBMS out there, the question that may arise is: But why?
-I script in bash for a long time and I'm a Postgres DBA for so long too, so I asked myself if I could do this, as a challenge to myself.
-This program is not meant to be perfomatic.
+I script in bash for a long time and I'm a Postgres DBA for so long as well, so I asked me if I could do this, as a challenge to myself.
+This program is not meant to be performatic.
-During this process I had learned a lot not only of bash, but also about the postgres internals (a lot of code readed).
+During this process I have learned a lot, not only of bash, but also about the postgres internals (a lot of code read).

 Its important to say, of course, DO NOT use this program in a production environment.